osisoft/Edge-Data-Store-Docs/V1/Overview/OpcUaQuickStart.md

 uid: opcUaQuickStart
 ---

-# Edge OPC UA quick start
+# OPC UA connectivity quick start

-This topic is a quick tour of setting up the Edge OPC UA component.
-Beta 2 comes with a single OPC UA adapter installed.
+This quick start gives an overview on how to set up the OPC UA connectivity.
+Edge Data Store comes with a single OPC UA connectivity installed.
 It is named OpcUa1.
-If a second OPC UA adapter is desired in Beta 2, please reference [Edge Data Store Configuration](xref:edgeSystemConfiguration) on how to add a new component to Edge Data Store.
-The example below covers configuring the default adapter.
-If another adapter has been installed, please substitute the name of the installed adapter in the below example for OpcUa1.
+If you want a second OPC UA connectivity, refer to [Edge Data Store Configuration](xref:edgeSystemConfiguration) on how to add a new component to Edge Data Store.
+The following example changes if you configure a second connectivity.
+Replace OpcUa1 with the name of the component you have added.

 ## Configure an OPC UA data source

-1. Create a file in JSON format describing the location of the data source.
-Modify the following values to match your environment.
+1. Create a file in JSON format describing the location of the OPC UA data source.
+2. Modify the following values to match your environment.

 ```json
 {